 Ever dreamed of visiting the beautiful green country of Ireland, but haven’t had the time or funds to do so?
-Dublin is a popular layover destination for those traveling eastward to Europe, so take advantage of your stop and stretch it into an extra one-day mini vacation!
+Dublin is a popular layover destination for those traveling to Europe.
+Take advantage of your stay with these things to do near Dublin airport!

 With a little preparation and planning, you can see a little slice of the Emerald Isle and spend an entire day experiencing some of the best things the capital city of Dublin has to offer.

 Dublin Layover: Things To Do Near Dublin Airport

 When using your favorite flight comparison site, take a close look at the various itineraries they offer to your final destination.
 I happened to be traveling to Hamburg when I saw the option of enduring either multiple 4-5 hour layovers in various cities or one 20 hour layover in Dublin; I had always wanted to see Ireland, so I thought I’d turn an otherwise exhausting day of traveling into a fun day trip!

 I knew I’d have limited time upon arriving in Dublin, so I made a tentative itinerary beforehand and got to visit nearly all of the stops on my list.
 If you only have one day in this charming city, check out my collection of must-see places.

 First and foremost, head to Dublin airport’s information center in Terminal A and purchase a one-day LEAP card (about €10).
 This card will give you unlimited transportation on buses and trams throughout the city for 24 hours, including the bus to/from the airport.